kyma-project/hydroform/examples/gcp/README.md

 ![Assign Roles](./assets/assign-roles.png)

-6. Optionally, you can grant user access to this service account.
+6. Optionally, you can grant access to this service account to specific users.

 7. Save your configuration.